wwake/tenth/README.md

 In these descriptions, a, b, and c represent the first, second, and third elements on the stack, respectively.

 ## Arithmetic Words
+* 0    push 0 on data stack
+* 1    push 1 on data stack
 * +    b+a
 * -    b-a
 * *    b*a